Hallelujah78/crossword-app/NOTES.md

 - layout for tablet-sized screens
 - Grid.tsx is still using its own version of getClues - refactor to use useClueFetch
 - deal with all TS warnings in utils.ts
+- move my notes for Coursera's AI For Everyone to my portfolio